Katie Holmes Wants Tom Cruise To Know That Suri Is Happy Without Him?

 There were reports that the Church of Scientology was the reason why Cruise started distancing himself from Holmes and their child.
 Katie divorced Tom because she didn’t want their child to be raised in Scientology and homeschooled by their teachers.
 She wanted her instead to go to a normal school and be around regular kids.
 Ever since she made that decision, Holmes and her daughter have been excommunicated from Cruise’s life.

 This report could be true because the actor still sees the children whom she shares with ex-wife Nicole Kidman.
-Both Connor, 22, and Isabella, 24, are members of the Church that’s why it wouldn’t pose as a problem for the screen heartthrob.
+Both Connor, 22, and Isabella, 24, are members of the Church and that’s why it wouldn’t pose a problem for the screen heartthrob.
 However, the religion’s rep claimed that the rumors are not true.

 “Scientologists do not cut ties with non-Scientologist friends or family members because they have chosen another religion,” their rep explained.
 “Given that Scientology is a new religion, Scientologists often have family members and friends who are not Scientologists and who may practice another faith or no faith at all.
 This causes no conflict for Scientologists.”